the-carlisle-group/APL2XL/APLSource/Docs/blog1.md

 ### Creating a simple Range Namespace
-A Range namespace is a conceptual value within a single Excel Worksheet.
-Ranges consist of a namespace containing the following variables:
+A `Range` namespace defines a rectangular group of cells, along with the cell properties, within a single Excel Worksheets.
+A `Range` namespace consists of an APL namespace containing the following variables:
 |Name|Description|Required|
 |---|---|---|
 |Address|Cell Address: Ex. `'A1' 'B4' 'CZ88'`|✓|